gear-foundation/academy/docs/05-hello-world-advanced/more-advanced.md

 When the program receives the SendHelloTo message, it will send a "hello" message to the specified account.
 Similarly, upon receiving the SendHelloReply message, the program will respond with a "hello" message to the account from which the message originated.

-To further enrich our program, we'll utilize the send function.
-Upon receiving the `SendHelloTo message`, it will send a hello message to the specified account and upon receiving the `SendHelloReply` message, it will reply with a greeting message.
+To enhance our program, we'll use the send function.
+When the program receives the `SendHelloTo` message, it'll send a hello message to the specified account.
+Similarly, when it receives the `SendHelloReply` message, it'll respond with a greeting message.

 Let's add more functionality to our program by introducing two new messages: `SendHelloTo` and `SendHelloReply`.

-Our program will receive 2 messages:
+Our program will receive two messages:

-- `SendHelloTo`: having received this message, the program will send “hello” to the specified address;
+- `SendHelloTo`: having received this message, the program will send "hello" to the specified address;
 - `SendHelloReply`: the program responds with a friendly "hello" message to the account sending the message.

-In the previous lesson, we observed the need to decode the message received by the program.
-To accomplish this, we'll create an enum called `InputMessages` to decode incoming messages.
+In the last lesson, we learned the importance of decoding program messages.
+We'll introduce an enum named `InputMessages` to decode incoming messages.

 ```rust title="src/lib.rs"
 #[derive(Encode, Decode, TypeInfo)]